Doing Business in Romania | Navigating Business Culture

 Each month we offer our clients, learners and friends in the industry, free briefings and expert advice for living and working in different cultures.
 We'll email each monthly cultural newsletter directly to you, all you have to do is subscribe.

-Romania is located in south-eastern Europe, adjoining Bulgaria, Moldova, Hungary, Serbia and Ukraine.
+Romania is located in south-eastern Europe, sharing borders with Bulgaria, Moldova, Hungary, Serbia, and Ukraine.
 It has a coastline on the Black Sea and a busy port at Constanta.
-Its capital is Bucharest; and this along with Ilfov (a city surrounding Bucharest) constitutes the most developed region in Romania.
-The population of almost 19.5 million comprises Romanian (84%), Hungarian (6%), Roma (3%), Ukrainian, German and others, and the country is mostly Eastern Orthodox in religion.
+The capital Bucharest: along with Ilfov (a city surrounding Bucharest) constitutes the most developed region in Romania.
+The population of 18.1 million comprises Romanian (89.3%), Hungarian (6%), Roma (3.4%), Ukrainian (0.3%), German (0.1%) and others (0.9%) and the country is mostly Eastern Orthodox in religion.

 Romanian leaders are aware of their power and status.
 Managers and subordinates do not tend to socialise together.
 As with other countries in this region, business is organised along systemic and hierarchical lines and the principal decision-making power is held at the top of the company.
 The lower down the organisation they are, the less people are willing to deviate from their allotted responsibilities.
 At all but the highest level of the organisation, people are used to receiving instructions and not being empowered.
 In meetings, they will need to be encouraged to make contributions as lower-ranking employees normally wait to be addressed.

-At the first meeting it very important to address your Romanian partner with Mr or Mrs followed by their last name or title, such as ‘Mr Doctor’, ‘Mrs Professor’, ‘Mr President’, ‘Madam Director’, etc. It is customary for the younger person to take the initiative when greeting and for men to greet women first.
-Mr (Domnule), Mrs (Doamna) and Ms (Domnisoara).
+At the first meeting it is especially important to address your Romanian partner with Mr. or Mrs. followed by their last name or title, such as ‘Mr. Doctor,’ ‘Mrs. Professor,’ ‘Mr. President,’ ‘Madam Director,’ etc. It is customary for those in senior positions or older individuals to initiate greetings.
+Men typically greet women first, and a firm handshake with eye contact is expected.

-In Romania, the use of titles is considered a sign of respect and even if the relationship becomes more informal, you should continue using titles during formal meetings particularly when dealing with public institutions.
+In Romania, the use of titles is considered a sign of respect and even if the relationship becomes more informal, you should continue using titles during formal meetings particularly when dealing with the public institutions.
+A firm handshake with direct eye contact made is also key to maintaining good manners and showing respect when greeting.

 Inspired?
 If you want to learn how you can work more effectively with your Romanian colleagues, clients or supplier, contact us for a 'Doing business in Romania' sample course outline.
 All training is tailored to meet your needs and delivered at a location of your choice.